kozec/sc-controller/docs/actions.md

 #### <a name="deadzone"></a> deadzone([mode,] lower, [upper, ] action)
 Enables deadzone on trigger, pad or stick.
-Mode can be one of
+Mode defaults to 'CUT' and can be one of:

  - CUT     - if value is out of deadzone range, output value is zero
  - ROUND   - for values bellow deadzone range, output value is zero.
 For values above range, output value is maximum allowed.
  - LINEAR  - input value is scaled, so entire output range is covered by range of deadzone.

-and defaults to 'CUT'
+ - MINIMUM - any non-zero input value is scaled so entire input range is mapped to range of deadzone.
+Zero on input is mapped to zero on output, so there is area over which output "jumps" when stick is tilted.

 #### <a name="smooth"></a> smooth([buffer=8, [multiplier=0.7, [filter=2, ]]] action)